oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![checking if there are user tables in system or sysaux TBS](./images/precheck-task6-src.png " ")

+Just in case there would have been user data in SYSTEM/SYSAUX tablespace it will now be the right moment to correct this.

 ## Task 7: User Indexes in SYSTEM/SYSAUX Tablespace (SOURCE)
 Same check as in the previous task but this time for user indexes